avyaanverma/ArduWeatherX/readme.md

 ## Overview

 ArduWeatherX is a comprehensive, scalable, and cost-effective IoT weather monitoring solution.
-It integrates a real Arduino sensor, cloud-native backend, real-time database, and interactive web dashboard to deliver up-to-the-second weather data.
+It integrates a real Arduino sensor, backend, real-time database, and interactive web dashboard to deliver up-to-the-second weather data.
 Designed as a robust template, it is suitable for smart agriculture, home automation, environmental studies, and other real-world applications requiring reliable weather insights.

 ## Table of Contents